The Bad Kids. You know who they are…

 Let’s get away for a while

 I know that parenting is hard.
 I know that it consumes us and we are never quite “off duty”.
 But let’s try.
-Let’s go see a movie, have a meal, walk around the mall…anything to help us feel whole again.
+Let’s go see a movie, have a meal, let’s go and enjoy some tennis lessons Miami or walk around the mall…anything to help us feel whole again.
 I’ll even arrange for my babysitter to watch your kids, too.
 How does Friday at 5 sound to you?
 I’ll even pick you up!

 You may have noticed that the things I want to say to these parents are not tips or advice.
 Once upon a time (before I had kids), that might have been the tone of this article.
 But not now.
 Now I have two boys who sometimes are the most helpful boys in the world, and sometimes look like they’ve never received a minute of discipline in their entire lives.
 I’ve felt the looks of judgment from strangers, friends, and family as my kids (and I!) have difficult moments.
 I understand the deep yearning these parents have for compassion, grace, and support.